 Why a paint chip?

-First off, kids just love these things.
+First off, kids just love them.=!
 Ask a child to choose from a stack of paint chips and they’ll be immediately excited about picking a favorite color.
 Next, paint chip colors have wonderfully creative names.
 This is essential for paint chip improv for two reasons: 1) the creative names spark your students imaginations, and 2) the paint chip names provide the necessary rhythm to make this activity work.

-How To Make Improv Magic Happen
+How To Make Paint Chip Improv Magic Happen

 1. Have your student choose a paint chip.
 Read the names of each of the four paint colors and determine their corresponding rhythms (by clapping… of course).
 For example, one of my paint chip colors is called “Tangerine Dream”.
 This becomes two eighths, a quarter and a half note.
 It’s easiest if you work within 4/4 time when deciding on the matching rhythm.